mauriciotogneri/sheet-localization/README.md

 It's recommended to assign a background color to a non validated translation to keep track of them

 ## Best practices
-* Use a separate spreadsheet per project
 * Limit the access to columns only to users that should edit them

 ## TODO
 * Support more formats:
 	- INI
 	- Properties
-	- PHP array
 	- Angular translate
 	- Gettext
 	- Twine